javiertuya/selema/README.md

 ## Log file location

-Default location of selema log file and log file name can be overriden by pasing a `SelemaConfig` object during SeleniumManager instantiation.
+Default location of selema log file and log file name can be overriden by pasing a `SelemaConfig` instance as argument at the SeleniumManager instantiation.
-SelemaConfig admits the following customization methods (fluent style):
+`SelemaConfig` admits the following fluent style customization methods:

 - `setReportSubdir(String subdir)`: changes the name of the report folder (relative to the project root).
 Default is `target` (on Java) and `reports` (on .NET).
 - `setProjectRoot(String root)`: changes the location of the project root.
   Default is `.` on Java and `../../../..` on .NET (this is the solution folder provided that the test project is located just below the solution folder).
-- `SelemaConfig setName(String name)`: changes the name of the log and the log file.
+- `setName(String name)`: changes the name of the log and the log file.
 Useful when you need to separate logs in different files.

 For instance, `new SeleniumManager(new SelemaConfig().setReportSubdir("target/site").setName("custom"))`
 instantiates a SeleniumManager that places the reports in the `target/site` folder